danelee2601/hacking_AudioLDM.github.io/README.md

 ## Experiments

 The aim is to allow users to generate variations of a selected sound effect.
 Every sample in Soundly comes with text description, therefore the text data is free once the user selects an audio sample.
-Hence, the synthetic samples in this experiments are generated based on a Soundly sample with its text description.
+Hence, the synthetic samples in this experiments are generated based on Soundly samples with the corresponding text descriptions.

 ## Experimental Results